• Skip to primary navigation

 • Paper line 12 muffin cups.

-• Combine oats and buttermilk in small bowl.
+• Combine the ground oats and buttermilk in small bowl.
 Let stand while preparing other ingredients.

 • In a large mixing bowl, combine flour, baking powder, baking soda, salt and poppy seeds.
 Whisk together.
 Set aside.